SKZhao97/Flask_VideoGameShop/README.md

 - Add video games with properties of *titel, RSDB rating, platform, developer, year of release* and price
 - Search vidoe games in specific genere with any one or combinations of the properties
 - Case insensitive and err-input handling
-- Use Google Oauth2 to implement user authentication
+- Use Google Oauth2 to implement user authentication to login and logout
 - Implemented cart operations, such as *add to cart* and *remove*
 - Implemented checkout operations
 - Maintaining the cart list and purchase history list for specific user